 The main goal in the first place was to promote BMX by having demonstrations all over the country.
 Since tracks haven't been built yet, Mr. Hammer planned to have an all artificial track that could be put down and taken away very quickly and leave no mass.
 To orientate himself, Mr. Hammer did go to the USA to be informed on racing technical affairs as well on technical (bicycle) affairs.
 A very professional press-conference was given sometime November '80.

 That should have been the start of it all.
 Contacts had been made with Gerrit Does and both parties intended to work together as much as possible.

-December 16th, the KNWU FSC (BMX Sports Committee) installed.
+December 16th, the KNWU - FSC (BMX Sports Committee) was installed.
 The S.F.N. was now integrated into the KNWU.

 The first ever BMX Sport Committee members KNWU were: chairman Gerrit Does, secretary Louis Vrijdag and members Jan van de Wiel, Harry Brander, Henk de Groot, Henk van der Kort, Gerard Rooyakkers en Piet van Someren.
-As chairman, Gerrit Does also was member of the KNWU Board of Directors.
+Chairman Gerrit Does also was member of the KNWU Board of Directors.

 December 16th, "Fietscross Magazine" a fact in Holland.

 Zuidgroep BV Uitgevers, Best-Holland, represented by Mr. Joep Bartels and Mr. Henk Bruger, together with the SFN/KNWU representatives, Louis Vrijdag and Gerrit Does, signed a contract, starting to publish the first official Dutch magazine for BMX called "FIETSCROSS MAGAZINE" (starting with 12.000 copy's per issue, 6 issues per year).
 The contract officially started 1 December 1980.